JackPotat0/jackpotat0.github.io/docs/game.md

 #### Persona 5 Royal (PC)
 Trying to be a blind player when you know the story beats so well is ... hard yet interesting.
 It's not wrong to compare this entry with the previous ones you liked so much right...

 Story/Plot: If there is any shortcoming from this game it is probably the main plot.
-Simply put, the script takes on a much bigger question it can handle and handled it mediocrely.
+The script takes on a much bigger question it can handle and handled it mediocrely.
 The villains are painted as absolute evil with no humanity whatsoever, Sae is one of the exception as she has a better build up.
 Though I am not satisfied with its depth, I am happy they still handled the "easier and safer" alternative well i.e. making punishing evil fun and gratifying.
 Another big theme is about being "rebellious", which has no major issue or surprises, it is just the topic is not approached from many different angles through party members, like P3 did on the themes of living and death and P4 did on the theme of true self.

 Third semester is better than I remembered.
 It being tacked on like an afterthought certainly ruins its execution a bit but the presentation is still great despite all that.
 Akechi finally becomes a real character (ironic huh) and fleshed out through interactions, goes from C tier character to B+ tier easily.
 It is so sad this is the best arc yet still is just about average compared to most of the arcs in previous games.